“Hey, Sergio, tell me!”

 The history of travel

-Sergio Davì left Palermo on 21 June and made a solo ocean with a dinghy of just 11 meters, a New Jolly production driven by two outboard Suzuki DF350A.
+Sergio Davì left Palermo on 21 June and made a solo ocean with a rib of just 11 meters, a New Jolly production driven by two outboard Suzuki DF350A.
 A record-breaking feat for Sergio, who in his crossing passed through the Faroe Islands, Iceland, Greenland and then touched Canada and finally the United States.